-CableLabs and its members are currently developing an enhancement to DOCSIS 3.1 technology that will enable symmetric 10 Gbps capacity.
+CableLabs and its members are currently developing an enhancement to DOCSIS 3.1 technology that will enable multi-gig symmetric capacity.
 Known as DOCSIS 4.0 technology, this development offers the ability to move beyond current frequency division architecture, instead using the full bandwidth available on cable networks for both upstream and downstream transmissions, simultaneously.

 In the frequency division approach used today, a smaller proportion of bandwidth is allocated to upstream transmissions, constraining upstream performance relative to downstream.
 DOCSIS 4.0 technology would eliminate this limitation through simultaneous transmission of downstream and upstream traffic on the same frequencies at the same time.
 This is accomplished through intelligent transceiver design that enables interference cancellation by utilizing knowledge about transmission to subtract noise from signal.
 Since the transceiver knows what it is transmitting, DOCSIS 4.0 technology will use that information to process out noise and recover the intended received signal.
 DOCSIS 4.0 technology will provide substantial increases in total capacity over either time division duplex, which is used in DSL, or frequency division duplex, which is currently used in cable networks.

 This capability is in development at CableLabs for possible future utilization.
 If ultimately implemented, DOCSIS 4.0 technology provides another evolution in cable broadband to enable continued performance gains.

 Appendix B: Latency and Quality of Experience